stratdev3/SimpleW/documentation/simplew/docs/guide/serversentevents.md

 - disables compression + content-length
 - also adds `X-Accel-Buffering: no` (NGINX proxy buffering killer)

-It then calls `TryTakeTransportOwnership()` to stop the normal HTTP parsing loop and switch to stream ownership.
+It then calls `TryTakeTransportOwnership()` to stop the normal HTTP parsing loop and switch to transport ownership.

 ### 3) Hub and Rooms